ue22-p21/web-intro/README.md

-# propos
+# purpose

-un bref cours d'introduction aux trois piliers des technos Web, HTML CSS et JavaScript
+a very short introduction course on the 3 Web pillars : HTML CSS and JavaScript